Breath-Focused Yoga

 Who Delivers This Service?

 Neil Baldwin is a Yoga Alliance™ certified RYT-200™ yoga teacher.
-He completed the Teaching Hatha Yoga certificate in-person at Sheridan College, Oakville ON, a 16 month program consisting of 144 practical (asana) class hours plus 144 theory class hours.
-Neil has also completed 50-hour Bhakti Yoga Teacher Training in-person at Deva Tree School of Yoga and Advanced Pranayama & Physiology of Breath Teacher Training through Awakened Spirit Yoga School.
-Read Neil’s yoga journey to learn more about his background.
+He completed the Teaching Hatha Yoga certificate in-person at Sheridan College, a 16 month program consisting of 144 practical (asana) class hours plus 144 theory class hours.
+Neil has also completed 50-hour Bhakti Yoga Teacher Training in-person at Deva Tree School of Yoga, 50-hour Yin Yoga Teacher Training in-person at Two Rivers Yoga School and Advanced Pranayama & Physiology of Breath Teacher Training through Awakened Spirit Yoga School.
+Read Neil’s yoga journey for the full story.

 How Can I Access This Service?

-Yoga, at the Introductory, Beginner or Intermediate level, is one of over a dozen experiences you may select from for your Personal Day Retreat.
-It is also available as an add-on for airbnb guests staying on-site.
-It is not otherwise available as a standalone service.
+Yoga, at the Introductory, Beginner or Intermediate level, is one of 16 experiences you may select from for your Personal Day Retreat.
+It is not available as a stand-alone service.

 ™ The Yoga Alliance name, trademark(s) and logo(s) used herein are the intellectual property of Yoga Alliance.